snavarropino/ApiCoreMultitenant/Readme.md

 - EfCoreMultitenant-1-FirstStep
 - EfCoreMultitenant-2-FirstStep

-Each detabase has just ine table (Superheros) containing one row for Sergius superhero
+Each database has just one table (Superheros) containing one row for Sergius superhero

 Then you can send request to API that will insert a couple of rows in the Superheros